Note: If you have issues or questions please ask in our KerberosSDR forum. We also post updates in the forum.

 Download IMG V1.1: https://drive.google.com/open?id=1GJwZpRe3HxhLSLxRrQtxsEUUVCI6VaZJ

-Note please see our current issues forum thread for currently known issue.
+Note please see our current issues forum thread for any currently known issues.

 We have decided to release images only for the Pi 3 and Tinkerboard at the moment.
 Other SBCs like the Odroid XU4 do not have built in WiFi and the Rock Pi 4 appear to have show stopping bugs with the WiFi Hotspot which we use for connections.
 However, the software does work on the XU4 and Rockpi4, so feel free to manually install it.